khulnasoft/ThreatMatrix/docs/source/Contribute.md

 ##### Example application

-The `certego-ui` application comes with an example project that showcases the components that you can re-use and import to other projects, like IntelX:
+The `certego-ui` application comes with an example project that showcases the components that you can re-use and import to other projects, like ThreatMatrix:

 ```bash
 # To have the Example application working correctly, be sure to have installed `certego-ui` *without* the `--legacy-peer-deps` option and having it started in another command line